An editorial · Vol. I · Boca Raton, FL · 2026

 Marcus and Diane Green hear the same horror stories.
 But their financial advisor — a fiduciary they've worked with for fifteen years — asks them to sit through one 90-minute meeting with a loan officer she trusts.
 They go in skeptical.

 Two hours later, they leave with a plan.
-They will set up a Home Equity Conversion Mortgage Line of Credit at the time of purchase, draw nothing from it today, and let the line grow automatically over time at the note rate plus mortgage insurance — a growth feature unique to the federal HECM program.
+They will set up a Home Equity Conversion Mortgage Line of Credit at the time of purchase, draw nothing from it today, and let the unused available credit grow over time at the same rate used for the loan balance growth calculation — generally including the note rate plus the annual FHA mortgage insurance premium.
+This growth feature is part of the federal HECM program's mechanics.

 They will not touch it for three years.
 They don't need to.
 It's not for today.
 It's for the moment something they didn't plan for arrives, which it will.